ibm-cloud-architecture/refarch-eda/docs/kafka/arch.md

 Always assess the latency requirements and consumers needs.
 Throughtput is linked to the number of partitions within a topic and having more consumers running in parallel.
 Consumers and producers should better run on separate servers than the brokers nodes.
 For high availability assess any potential single point of failure, such as server, rack, network, power supply...

-The figure below illustrates a kubernetes deployment, where zookeeper and kafka brokers are allocated to 3 worker nodes (We recommend 5 nodes) and event driven microservices are deployed in separate nodes.
+The figure below illustrates a kubernetes deployment, where zookeeper and kafka brokers are allocated to 3 worker nodes (We still recommend 5 nodes to support quorum management in case of broker failure) and event driven microservices are deployed in separate nodes.
 Those microservices are consumers and producers of events from one to many topics.
 Kafka may be used as event sourcing.

 ![](images/k8s-deploy.png)